May 30, 2020

 Instead of SB-1120, we need to provide the correct amount of affordable housing and prevent the loss of existing affordable housing.

 To accomplish this, funding and subsidies are needed for local solutions to affordable housing, which could include building new affordable housing where it is already allowed and providing other affordable housing programs (housing vouchers, converting market-rate housing to affordable housing, encouraging living wages, maintaining existing affordable housing, preventing developers from being able to pay a penalty instead of actually build affordable units, etc.).
 In addition, funding/subsidies are required to mitigate the adverse impacts that the increased housing would create.

 In regard to the jobs/housing imbalance created by large corporations, the State should provide incentives to Corporations for them to open offices in the less populated areas of the State that are jobs poor and housing rich, where the cost of land and housing are much less expensive.
-In addition, require “Full Mitigation”, which makes commercial development approval contingent on adequate housing.
+In addition, provide incentives to cities and counties to require “Full Mitigation”, which makes commercial development approval contingent on adequate housing.
 (See Palo Alto Mayor Filseth’s article - https://padailypost.com/2020/01/03/guest-opinion-who-should-pay-for-tech-expansion/ )

-Once again, we strongly urge you to oppose Senate Bill 1120, which is fundamentally flawed.
+Once again, we urge you to oppose Senate Bill 1120, which is fundamentally flawed.
 Instead, support locally-grown sustainable strategies that enable our communities to meet all housing needs.
-In addition, provide incentives to Corporations to open offices in areas of the State that are jobs poor and housing rich; and require “Full Mitigation”, which makes commercial development approval contingent on adequate housing.
+Provide incentives to Corporations to open offices in areas of the State that are jobs poor and housing rich.
+In addition, provide incentives to cities and counties to require “Full Mitigation”, which makes commercial development approval contingent on adequate housing.